streamx-co/FluentMongo/README.md

 Fluent Mongo employs a Freemium license model, where some functionality is totally free and more advanced features [require a license](https://fluentjpa.com).
 Data retrieval expressions (filter, projection, sort, indoex) are free.
 Data update expressions [require a license](https://fluentjpa.com).

-> **Note for Forkers**: this library depends on [ExTree library](https://github.com/streamx-co/ExTree), which is licensed under [AGPL-3.0](https://github.com/streamx-co/ExTree/blob/master/LICENSE).
-It has a special licensing exception for official `Streamx` artifacts only.
-As a result, any fork of this library must be licensed under AGPL license.
+> This work is dual-licensed under [Affero GPL 3.0](https://opensource.org/licenses/AGPL-3.0) and [Lesser GPL 3.0](https://opensource.org/licenses/LGPL-3.0).
+The source code is licensed under AGPL and official binaries under LGPL.

+`SPDX-License-Identifier: AGPL-3.0-only AND LGPL-3.0-only`